 They are the first generation that started “thinking outside the box” and the only thing they want to hear is your clear expectations and they will be honest about whether they can meet them.

 The first important thing you probably already know about the “Zers” is that they are technology inclined, which is not a surprise at all, considering that they don’t know of a world without smartphones, tablets, gadgets, and the internet.

 This means that they will likely go with a job where they have various technology at their disposal.

-The gen-z also believes that their actions have a purpose and they want to feel that they can contribute something positive to the world.
+The gen-z and gen-x also believe that their actions have a purpose and they want to feel that they can contribute something positive to the world.
 They are not just about getting great money and having all the work benefits, they want to believe in their work.